 Fees and carriers are detailed in your shipping policy.
 Are there any restrictions on how much your client may order?
 How many days will it take to ship the products?
 Are there any additional fees?

-When it comes to shipping, think about whether or not you want to ship abroad.
-If you decide against it, the information should be immediately apparent so that overseas consumers aren’t disappointed.
+Regarding shipping, think about whether or not you want to ship abroad.
+If you decide against it, the information should be immediately apparent, so overseas consumers aren’t disappointed.

-Decide on how the message will be delivered—using a drop shipper or doing the packaging yourself.
+Decide how the message will be delivered—using a drop shipper or doing the packaging yourself.

 Which option do you prefer?
 With shipping software integrated into your workflow, you may streamline the shipping process while focusing on other elements of your company.